 - Animal-Assisted Interventions — Examine the integration of non-human animals in various therapeutic and educational settings.
 Understand the distinctions among animal-assisted interventions (AAIs), animal-assisted therapies (AATs), animal-assisted activities (AAA) and service and emotional support animals.
 You’ll also explore the inclusion of companion, farmed and wild/exotic animals in other assisted endeavors.

 - Psychology of the Human-Animal Bond—Explore various studies of conventional and non-conventional human-animal relationships from a psycho-sociological perspective.
 Exposure to a variety of psychology-based approaches, including social, biological, environmental, developmental, and cognitive human and animal psychology to understand and evaluate diverse human-animal interactions.
 This interdisciplinary course will aid students in critically examining various factors impacting the human-animal bond.

 Career Opportunities for Anthrozoology Program Graduates

-Anthrozoology majors at Canisius College receive a broad social sciences education that translates into a variety of career fields.
+Anthrozoology majors at Canisius University receive a broad social sciences education that translates into a variety of career fields.
 We’ve seen graduates in similar programs go on to work in the nonprofit and private sectors, or go on to graduate school.

 The need for animal advocates and service workers is growing fast: The U.S. Bureau of Labor Statistics projects that jobs for these roles will grow by 29% over the next decade — more than three times the average growth rate for all occupations.
-Your anthrozoologist degree will also be a great asset in many other careers, including:
+Your anthrozoology degree will also be a great asset in many other careers, including:

-- Non-human animal advocacy
+- Animal advocacy